-monitoring to find measures that can increase overall energy efficiency.
-The tool adopted is the ED, Energy energy performance.
-Diagnosis.
-It is an analysis of the processes that, through the vectors employed (electricity, natural

-The processes and plants with a higher consumption gas, biogas) and consumption, identifies the critical of heat and electricity are subjected to constant issues and the main areas for improvement, at the same time elaborating the proposals to improve
+The processes and plants with a higher consumption of heat and electricity are subjected to constant monitoring to find measures that can increase overall energy efficiency.
+The tool adopted is the ED, Energy Diagnosis.
+It is an analysis of the processes that, through the vectors employed (electricity, natural gas, biogas) and consumption, identifies the critical issues and the main areas for improvement, at the same time elaborating the proposals to improve energy performance.